Discover more from The Shortcut

 3. Opt for seated VR games over standing ones

 Many VR games can be played sitting down, which can help you to stop feeling sick.
-Because you’re firmly planted to the ground, your brain is less likely to be tricked than it would be when you’re standing upright.
-I’ve found that playing seated VR games is far easier on my constitution than those which require a lot of movement.
+Because you’re firmly planted to the ground, your brain is less likely to be tricked than if you were standing upright.
+I’ve found that playing seated VR games is far easier to handle than those that require a lot of movement.
 These are all the PSVR 2 games you can play sitting down.

 4. If you start feeling sick, stop